 Welcome!
 What a thrill it is to meet you, friend.
 I’m Rayo Adegoke.

-Would you wander with me a while in this messy place, where I hope you and I can just be raw and real about the hard places in our journey and the ceaseless fight for joy and abundant life.
-I deeply believe that this is what our faith journey is all about; the mundane, the little moments, the small choices, the people we love and how we love them big and how you and I, all of us, can gather here in quiet corners like this one to trade stories, offer words of relief and inhale refreshing grace.
+Would you stay a little while around here.
+I hope you and I can just be real and raw about the hard places in our journey and the ceaseless fight for joy and abundant life.
+I deeply believe that this is what our faith journey is all about; counting the joys in the mundane, the little moments, the small choices, the people we love and how we love them big and how you and I, all of us, can just link arms in quiet corners like this one to trade stories, offer words of relief and grace.

 I would know.
 I am just a former Muslim girl who gave her life to Christ one Easter Sunday in 2009.
 There are so many staggering things I cannot wait to tell you about everything that led to that season, but I think the most unforgettable of all was that I came home.

 At the beginning of 2012, I wrote these words in my journal: “I want to know You Face-to-face, Lord”; friend, since then my life has been rocked and I have learned that in order to really know Him Face-to-face, I must accept the invitation to this upside-down living.
 This call to always live slow and lay it all down for Him.
-It was a very hard year and it was right there that He would always meet me with daily joy.
-That He would remind me of the true meaning of my name, Rayo: I see joy.
-And He would dare me to live this joy, each and every hard moment.
+It was a very hard year and it was right there that He would always meet me with an invitation to joy.
+Because here’s the thing: you learn more about God in the hard places.
+You learn more about Him when you are somewhere in between hills and valleys and all you have is Him.
+And on those hard days, He would remind me of the true meaning of my name, Rayo: I see joy.

-So friend, I accepted His Dare to always fight for joy.
+So friend, I accepted His dare to fight for joy in the face of life’s hard and disappointments.
+I accepted the dare to count my joys and lift my thanks amidst tears and loss.
 To pen and speak grace-words that I desperately need for my soul: words from His Word that reach deep into my hurt and my fears.
-Friend, can you and I just sit and talk stilly about how the Word is being made flesh in our daily lives: in our marriages, our relationships and our work & walk.
-I just want to share with you how I am really living the Word, falling short of it, and being picked up by grace.
+To speak about how the Word is being made flesh in my life: marriage, relationships and my.
+How I am living the Word, falling short of it, and being picked up by grace.
 Over and over again.

-...yes friend, oh I’d love to tell you all about: how after 7 years of being just friends and about 7 more of even just knowing each other, God would call my husband and I into a beautiful love story He’d written for us all along; from an old friendship, He birthed something new.
-And in June 2015, Niyi and I got married, and we’ve since been finding grace in our small home in Abuja, Nigeria.
+How after 7 years of being just friends and about 7 more of getting to know much more about each other, God would call my husband and I into a beautiful love story He’d written for us all along.
+From an old friendship, He birthed something new.
+And in June 2015, Niyi (I call him, Mr. Steady) and I got married, and we’ve since been finding grace in our small home here in Abuja, Nigeria.
 Knotted between Father.
 Son.
 Spirit.
-And soon we expect our sweet baby girl in July 2017...we are here overflowing with so much joy and we can barely wait!